- Vapor quality;

 - Lock your unit to prevent anyone else from using your PAX 3.

-I do think this app is a bit gimmicky as well…but you can see it as an extra, as this vape works fine without the app as well.
+I do think this app is a bit gimmicky.
+But you can see it as an extra, as the PAX 3 works fine without the app as well.

 Maintenance / cleaning downtime

 Cleaning the PAX 3 is easy.
 There are 4 parts which need regular cleaning: